Why Invariance is Not Enough for Biomedical Domain Generalization and How to Fix It: Methods and Analysis

 \end{condition}

-\begin{remark} Condition~\ref{cond:nai} states that for a solution that ignores $X_s$, incorporating $X_s$ does not hurt prediction when both $X_u$ and $X_s$ are available.
-To see why this is mild, note that for such a $\theta^*$, the first-layer activation under mask $(1,1)$ reduces to $\sigma(W_u \star X_u)$, identical to the $(1,0)$ regime, because $W_s$ is effectively zero.
+\begin{remark} The condition is mild.
+At any $\theta^*$ ignoring $X_s$, the first-layer activation under mask $(1,1)$ reduces to $\sigma(W_u \star X_u)$, identical to the $(1,0)$ regime.
 Activating $W_s$ introduces an additive signal $W_s \star X_s$ inside the nonlinearity that carries information about $Y$ (Assumption~\ref{ass:informative}) and is environment-invariant (Assumption~\ref{ass:stable}).
-Violating this condition would require that this additional informative, domain-stable signal actively degrades prediction, a scenario in which the model is harmed by receiving strictly more task-relevant information. \end{remark}
+Violating this condition would implausibly require that this additional informative, domain-stable signal actively degrades prediction and the model is harmed by using strictly more task-relevant information.
+This condition is also empirically verified in Appendix~\ref{app:condition_1}. \end{remark}